Railroad Terms

 Windy

-A slang term for a car going down a track with no air or hand brake applied.
+A car going down a track with no air or hand brake applied.

 Wye